-- Up-front cost of the system
+- Up-front cost

-Now into those categries, we slot numbers.
-For example, in Massachusetts, you pay $18,750 for a typical 5-kW solar system.
+In Massachusetts, you pay $18,750 for a typical 5-kW solar system.
 That’s the upfront cost.
 By the end of year 1, you subtract the state and federal tax credits for a total of $6,625 in savings, bringing the cost down to $12,125.
 Those are the incentives.
 Then you take the electricity savings and SREC payments into account, and you subtract another $2,895 from the cost, bringing it to $9,230.

 With all those factors lined up, your entire system costs will be paid off in just 4 years—the fastest in the nation.
 Think about that.
 With incentives, savings and payments, an $18,750 investment is pays itself back in 4 years and keeps making you money for an minimum expected lifetime of 25 years.
 An investment in solar in Massachusetts has a 30.7% Internal Rate of Return (IRR).
 That.
 Is.
 Amazing.